craignicholson/MultiSpeakClientV3ac/MultiSpeakBrokerSetupClientsAndServers.md

 Re-write of the above statement

 > We can have two types of Vendors.
 A Client vendor makes request to the broker.
 Typically CIS and OMS are clients.
 A ReadSource vendor is a Vendor which needs to have the Vendor Name match the MDM.dbo.ReadSourceDescription.
 A ReadSource vendor is typically the AMI System.
 This allows us to route incoming requests from Senders (Clients) to the correct Reciever (Servers), which in this case is an AMI system.
+When setting up a ReadSource Vendor (AMI) you will also need to setup the MDMWebAPI call to be pointed at the MDM instance where the meters exist.

 Enter the following